 Picking a Generator Fuel Source

 The first step is to pick a fuel source.
 Standby generators can run on liquid propane or natural gas.
 Running a generator on diesel is another possibility but very expensive.
-You can only run a generator on diesel if you have a liquid cooled house.
-You will need a tank large enough to properly run your generator.
-The gas line and meters have to be the correct size.
+For Liquid Propane, you will need a tank large enough to properly run your generator.
+For Natural Gas, the gas line and gas meter have to be the correct size.

 How Much Generator Do You Need?